Lucie Havlíčková: Professional

 Havlíčková won her first professional title in March 2023 at the $60k Trnava Indoor tournament, defeating Océane Dodin in the final.

+National representation

+Havlíčková was nominated for the Czech Republic Billie Jean King Cup team in 2025 with a 2–0 win-loss record in doubles.

 Performance timelines

-Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup and Olympic Games are included in win–loss records.
+Only main-draw results in WTA Tour, Grand Slam tournaments, Billie Jean King Cup, United Cup, Hopman Cup and Olympic Games are included in win–loss records.